istio/istio.io/content/en/docs/setup/install/operator/index.md

             minReplicas: 2  # ... default 1
 {{< /text >}}

-## Customize through the Helm API
+## Customize Istio settings using the Helm API

 The [Helm API](https://istio.io/docs/reference/config/installation-options/) is available as part of the Operator API.
-It can be accessed as a top level values field in IstioControlPlane (for [global settings](https://istio.io/docs/reference/config/installation-options/#global-options)) and per-component values fields for each Istio component.
+You can access it as a top level values field in IstioControlPlane (for [global settings](https://istio.io/docs/reference/config/installation-options/#global-options)) and per-component values fields for each Istio component.

 For example, here's a YAML file that configures some global and Pilot settings through the Helm API:

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha2